Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

 - rollback-work: discard changes

 This is done to guarantee the ACID properties:
-- **Atomicity**: all or nothing semantics for transaction, it either completes or fails, no partial execution.
+- **Atomicity**: all or nothing semantics for a transaction, it either completes or fails, no partial execution.
 - **Consistency**: enforce integrity constraints on data, DBMS can automatically rollback transactions that do not satisfy these constraints.
 - **Isolation**: the execution of transaction should not interfere with other concurrent transactions, the result must be the same as if the transactions were issued in order.
 - **Durability**: the effect of committed transactions must be stored long term.